 - Some cells and tissues contain high amounts of docosahexaenoic acid, often up to almost 50 percent of the moles of all acyl chains.
 Examples are the rod outer segment of the retina, neurons, and sperms.
 These cells contain so much DHA that, in their membranes, phospholipids with the fatty acid both in sn-1 and sn-2 position are common.
 And it should be pointed out that, in these cells, DHA levels are not affected by diet.

 DHA is the most abundant PUFA in the brain, and numerous studies point out that such levels are essential for optimal function of neurons and retina.
 Docosahexaenoic acid accretion in the central nervous system occurs during the developmental stage, mainly due to the molecule synthesized in the liver or derived from diet.
 However, as previously seen, DHA can also be synthesized in the astrocytes.

-- Other tissues and cells normally contain low amounts of DHA, less than a few mol% of all acyl chains.
+- Other tissues and cells normally contain low amounts of DHA, less than a few mol percent of all acyl chains.
 In these sites docosahexaenoic acid is present primarily in the sn-2 position of the phospholipids, since it is not present in sufficient amounts to promote esterification in sn-1 position.

 In these cells and tissues, DHA levels can be affected by diet.
 Therefore, it is likely that the health benefits associated with intake of the molecule originate from these tissues.

 Docosahexaenoic acid has been involved in virtually every human disease.
 Health benefits have been attributed to cancer treatment, heart disease, neuronal functions, immune problems, aging, but also to other conditions such as sperm fertility, malaria and migraine.
 Therefore, apparently unrelated abnormalities.
 This suggests that the action of the molecule occurs at a very basic level, common to many cell types.